British Heritage Tour

 Two week tour of the UK plus English tuition

-Taking summer school on the road, students combine English language learning with travelling the UK.
+The British Heritage Tour takes the summer school on the road with a two-week sightseeing tour supplemented by 30 hours of English tuition.
+This course aims to give students the opportunity to explore the UK and its culture while improving their English.
 Students travel by private coach to destinations including London, York, Edinburgh, the Lake District, Manchester, The Cotswolds and Shakespeare’s Birthplace.

 Private coach travel